 We decided to take precautions for everywhere in Africa and equipped our vehicle with a fire extinguisher, two triangles, a reflective vest, and even a couple cans of coca-cola.
 Thankfully, like in Mozambique, we had no issues with this.
 We were stopped once at a police roadblock when we were leaving the country.
 The policeman was very polite.
 He asked us if we were having a nice holiday and he checked Cameron’s license before waving us onward.

-Final Thoughts on Traveling in Zimbabwe
+Final Thoughts on Safety and Traveling in Zimbabwe

 Most people do travel to Zimbabwe on their vacation in Africa – but only to Victoria Falls.
 While I enjoyed Victoria Falls and found it to be one of the most beautiful sights in the world, it didn’t ever really feel like Zimbabwe.
 If you are only visiting Vic Falls it’s unlikely that you will see the mess that Zimbabwe is going through as it’s a top tourist destination in Africa.